tuProlog/arg2p-kt/README.md

 #### NPM users

-The Arg2P software is available as a JavaScript library as well, on NPM, under the  [`@tuprolog` organization](https://www.npmjs.com/org/tuprolog).
+The Arg2P software is available on NPM as a JavaScript library as well.
+It can be found under the [`@tuprolog` organization](https://www.npmjs.com/org/tuprolog).
 To import the Arg2p library into your `package.json`, it is sufficient to declare your dependency as follows:
 ```json
 {